 Corporate Recruiters are looking for these skills:

-- Self confidence and the maturity
+- Self confidence and the maturity to accept responsibility

 - Demonstrated leadership skills